Nik7s/Fundamentals/README.md

 - Must configue the database before using these commands (check above)
 - Type "\i (file path)" to execute the commands from a file
 - Type "\o (file path)" then "(queries)" then "\o" to send all query results to a file
-- To work with a file in MyDownloads, you need to share the folder with Linux
-  - The file path for a file in MyDownloads is: "/mnt/chromeos/MyFiles/Downloads/..."
-- The file path for a file in LinuxFiles is: "/home/alexanderfluna/..."

-## Python3
-- Type "python3 (file)" in the terminal to run a python program

-## C++
-- Type "g++ (file.cpp) -o (file)" to compile a .cpp file
-- Type "./(file)" to run the .cpp file

-### Debugging
-- Type "sudo apt-get update" and "sudo apt-get install gdb"
-- Type "g++ (file.cpp) -g" to create an a.out file
-- Type "gdb a.out" or "gdb a.out --tui" and enter to start debugging
-- "b (line #)" will set a breakpoint at this line
-- "run" will start the debugging sequence
-- "n" will go to the next line
-- "p (variable)" will tell you the value of a current variable
-- "s" will enter inside of a function call
-- "backtrace" will show you when you entered what function
-- "f" will tell you what line you're on